nshaviv/ha-tuya-shadow/README.md

 To find the DPs of a devices, select **Cloud** -> **API Explorer**.
 Then under **Devices Control** select **Query Properties**.
 Paste your device_id and submit request.
 This gives you the codes to use in the configuration file.

+## License

+This project is released under the MIT License.
+You are free to use, modify, and distribute it, as long as the original copyright notice is included.
+See the full LICENSE file for details.